AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 Unions together Impressions, Page Views, Visits, Form Submits, User Touchpoints, Touchpoint (BT), Attribution Touchpoints (BAT), and Cost data.
 Used internally to support [!DNL Marketo Measure] reporting.

+>[!IMPORTANT]
+>
+>Marketo Measure will be deprecating this table in mid-2024.
+If you wish to use it in the meantime, please run [this SQL query](/help/marketo-measure-data-warehouse/assets/BIZ_FACTS.sql).

 <table>
   <tbody>
     <tr>